From the Head of School

 It is a time-honored tradition at Nightingale that on the first day of school, each Kindergarten girl shakes my hand at our iconic blue doors and then takes the hand of a senior who warmly and excitedly welcomes her into our community and leads her upstairs to her Kindergarten classroom.
 This small but significant moment embodies the Nightingale ethos: each girl is known, each girl matters, and those who come before will help ensure the success of those who come after.

 Our visionary founders, Frances Nicolau Nightingale and Maya Stevens Bamford, first welcomed girls to our schoolhouse in 1920.
 Miss Nightingale was known for the interest and care she displayed for every aspect of her students’ lives; Miss Bamford was celebrated for her academic rigor and passion for bringing out the best in girls.
-Ninety-four years later, the unique melding of these two women continues to shape the bold promise that is central to the Nightingale-Bamford experience: we will educate the mind and heart in equal measure, and we will make an absolute commitment to the success of every girl.
+More than 90 years later, the unique melding of these two women continues to shape the bold promise that is central to the Nightingale-Bamford experience: we will educate the mind and heart in equal measure, and we will make an absolute commitment to the success of every girl.

 Keep that promise in mind as you navigate our website to learn more about the Nightingale of today.
 This is a particularly exciting moment for our school as we continue an ambitious schoolhouse expansion project that has allowed us to create new spaces and reimagine existing ones to create the ideal learning environment for our students.
 Throughout this and earlier expansion projects, we have remained committed to a one-schoolhouse philosophy, believing that the strength of our community comes from a conviction that girls are educated best when they are known by all and celebrated for their many talents.